kochetov-dmitrij/schwarzthaltech-internship-devops/task1_docker/README.md

 ### 3. Build, run and open in browser
 ```
-Type here the command you used to build and run the container...

 To do this we will run the following command

 - docker build -t go_app .